Ohio State vs. USC Predictions & Picks - November 6

 Ohio State vs. USC Women's Basketball Predictions & Picks - November 6

+Monday's game between the Ohio State Buckeyes (0-0) and the USC Trojans (0-0) at T-Mobile Arena has a projected final score of 69-65 based on our computer prediction, with Ohio State taking home the win.
+Game time is at 2:00 PM on November 6.

+Last season, the Buckeyes finished 28-8 over the course of the season.

-A season ago, the Buckeyes finished 28-8 in the season.
-Last season, the Trojans went 21-10 over the course of the season.
+The Buckeyes went 28-8 a season ago.
+A season ago, the Trojans finished 21-10 over the course of the season.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!